Skip to content

 In this example, due to how the @dataclass decorator works, combining the two leads to code that's more difficult to read, since it's not immediately obvious what are dependencies and what are class fields.

-Dependencies with Default Values
+Optional Dependencies and Default Values

-This is useful when integrating with libraries that add their own __init__ parameters, such as Pydantic Settings:
+This is also useful when integrating with libraries that add their own __init__ parameters, such as Pydantic Settings:

 from pydantic_settings import BaseSettings